 But we soon learned that the chimney was damaged and had never been relined.
 When we went to buy our second house, I insisted on a chimney inspector taking a look inside the fireplace and chimney before we signed on the dotted line.

 If you need to hire for a major repair or construction job, check out: “11 Tips for Hiring a Home Improvement Contractor You Can Trust.”

 Lackadaisical water pressure can be a sign of a problem you can’t see — possible corrosion or other problems deep inside the home’s pipes.
-Test the faucets by running them full blast to see how the water runs.
+Test the faucets by running them at full blast to see how the water runs.
 It’ll be a good preview of what showers might be like.

 Where are you going to store holiday ornaments, camping gear and out-of-season sports equipment?
 Think seriously not just about regular closet space for clothes, but about space to store all your extras.